cvut/javascript/react/README.md

   - **Reference Naming**: Use PascalCase for React components and camelCase for their instances:
     ```javascript
     // bad
-    const reservationCard = require('./ReservationCard');
+    import reservationCard from './ReservationCard'

     // good
-    const ReservationCard = require('./ReservationCard');
+    import ReservationCard from './ReservationCard'

     // bad
-    const ReservationItem = <ReservationCard />;
+    const ReservationItem = <ReservationCard />

     // good
-    const reservationItem = <ReservationCard />;
+    const reservationItem = <ReservationCard />
     ```

-    **Component Naming**: Use the filename as the component name.
+  - **Component Naming**: Use the filename as the component name.
 For example, `ReservationCard.jsx` should have a reference name of `ReservationCard`.
 However, for root components of a directory, use `index.jsx` as the filename and use the directory name as the component name:
     ```javascript
     // bad
-    const Footer = require('./Footer/Footer.jsx')
+    import Footer from './Footer/Footer.jsx'

     // bad
-    const Footer = require('./Footer/index.jsx')
+    import Footer from './Footer/index.jsx'

     // good
-    const Footer = require('./Footer')
+    import Footer from './Footer'
     ```

 ## Declaration
-  - Do not use displayName for naming components.
+  - Do not use `displayName` for naming components.
 Instead, name the component by reference.
+(JSX will [infer the name from reference](https://facebook.github.io/react/docs/jsx-in-depth.html#the-transform).)

     ```javascript
     // bad
     export default React.createClass({
       displayName: 'ReservationCard',
       // stuff goes here
-    });
+    })

     // good
-    class ReservationCard extends React.Component {
+    const ReservationCard = React.createClass {
     }

-    export default ReservationCard;
+    export default ReservationCard
     ```

 ## Alignment